IN2-Moist/2Take1-Moist-Script/README.md

 	Player Options
 		Player Exclusion
-			Excluded Player From any Session Wide Script Events
+			Excluded Player From any Session Wide Script Events Player Waypoint
+			While Toggled on updates the Waypoint to the players location

 	Player Info  (Basically some stuff im testing for some future functions)